Transportation of Beef Cattle

 - date and time of the last feed/water and rest.

 This document is to be retained by the receiver for a period of two years.
 The transfer of care from the transporter to the receiver occurs immediately upon acknowledgement of the shipment and the accompanying Transfer of Care Record.

 Facility Design and Transport Procedures to Prevent Carcass Bruising

-Carcass bruising costs the industry an estimated $1.90/head.
+Carcass bruising costs producers.
+Bruises are trimmed from the carcass before it is weighed, meaning the producer is paid for fewer pounds.
 To minimize bruising from transport, cattle must be handled carefully using well-designed facilities, and loaded on trailers with proper footing at appropriate densities.

-Handling during loading and unloading can be more stressful that transport itself.
+Handling during loading and unloading can be more stressful than transport itself.
 Improper animal handling has a negative effect on meat quality and also has negative welfare implications and potentially reduces consumer confidence.

 Facilities can be designed or modified to improve handling:

 - Incorporate chutes with solid sides to keep the animals focused on moving ahead

 - Curved chutes promote flow by taking advantage of an animal’s tendency to walk in a circular manner